zmack/puppet-cloudera/README.md

 * Supports Top Scope variables (i.e. via Dashboard) and Parameterized Classes.
 * Installing CDH3 is not presently supported.
 * Based on the [Cloudera Manager 4.1 Installation Guide](https://ccp.cloudera.com/download/attachments/22151983/CM-4.1-enterprise-install-guide.pdf?version=3&modificationDate=1358553325305)
+* TLS certificates must be in PEM format and are not deployed by this module.

 Issues
 ------